 - 1. What are the basic techniques for clear writing? - 2.
-List 3 important of clear writing by schedule officer.
+List 3 important of clear writing by schedule officer. - 3.
+Why is clear writing being a basic tool in business of public administration?

 Basic techniques of clear writing, is unique in public administration as a course and fascinating among practitioners.
-This is so because it deals with "what " and "how" a scheduled officer(s) is expected to handle official documents and mode of communication within an organisation and other correspondences either internal or externally.
-Clear writing aid in avoidingmistakes, promotesclear-cut, direct, and save time in reading and communicating.
+This is so because it deals with "what "and "how" a scheduled officer(s) is expected to handle official documents and mode of communication within an organisation and other correspondences either internal or externally.
+Clear writing aid in avoiding mistakes, promotes clear-cut, direct, and save time in reading and communicating.